Is Bigfoot a California Resident?

 The better plan is to contract for less than a nine-month term.

-Further, the nonresident must realize that the income earned while working in California will be taxed by California regardless of residency status.
+Finally, the nonresident must realize that the income earned while working in California will likely be taxed by California regardless of residency status.
 That’s because worked performed while present in California (as an employee) or worked performed for a California company (as an independent contractor) is California-source income by definition.
 But for nonresidents with significant non-California-source income, it can make a big tax difference if they are deemed residents or are able to maintain their nonresidency status while working full-time in-state.

 In short, there are planning opportunities here that the internet messengers of residency doom overlook.